 - One of the above courses must have a lab (viz., PSYC 265, 335, 340, 355, 365, 380).

 - One of the above courses must have a D or G diversity designation (i.e., 220: The Holocaust, 272: Social Psychology of Prejudice, 285: Cross-Cultural Psychology, 310: Psychology of Gender, 356: Meditation: Psychological and Buddhist Perspectives, 560: Topics in Gender and Social Development, 570: Topics in Prejudice).

 - PSYC 610: Senior Capstone

 †Concurrent enrollment with PSYC 280 is preferred.
-For students also majoring in anthropology, ANTH 207 can fulfill the PSYC 170 or MATH 107 requirement.
-For students also majoring in biology or neuroscience, BIOL 170 can fulfill the PSYC 170 or MATH 107 requirement.
+For students also majoring in anthropology, ANTH 207 can fulfill the statistics requirement.
+For students also majoring in biology or neuroscience, BIOL 170 can fulfill the statistics requirement.

 ††If the course is cross-listed with another department and being taught by an instructor outside the psychology department, then check with the instructor prior to taking the course as to whether it would be acceptable to write the literature review using APA style.
 The literature review must be written in APA style to fulfill this requirement.

 Senior Experience in psychology